briandgomez/Study/Back End/Data.md

   ![image](https://user-images.githubusercontent.com/69539559/163231448-b97dad40-f442-452d-b4e7-e85d6bf85715.png)

 ## MongoDB
-* MongoDB - a document oriented program used to store data from NoSQL databases.
+* MongoDB - a document oriented program used to store data from non-relational data.
 * mongoose - a ODM library used to manipulate **non-relational data**, validate schemas, and translates code to the apropriate format in MongoDB.
 * sequelize - a ORM tool used to manipulate **relational data**